syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-forms.md

 //Create a new PDF document.
 PdfDocument document = new PdfDocument();
-//Creates a new page and adds it as the last page of the document PdfPage page = document.Pages.Add();
+//Creates a new page of the document.
+PdfPage page = document.Pages.Add();
 PdfFont font = new PdfStandardFont(PdfFontFamily.Courier, 12f);
-//Create a text box
+//Create a text box.
 PdfTextBoxField firstNameTextBox = new PdfTextBoxField(page, "firstNameTextBox");
 firstNameTextBox.MaxLength = 8;
 firstNameTextBox.Bounds = new RectangleF(100, 20, 200, 20);